richardr1126/project-computer-graphics/README.md

   - **Normals Debugging**: Toggle display of normals for all objects.
 - **Objects**:
   - **Ground**: Textured ground terrain with height variations.
+  - **Trees**: Procedurally generated trees with textured trunks and alpha-blended leaves.
   - **Bullseyes**: Three textured bullseye targets with animated motion.
   - **Light Sphere**: Represents the light source in the scene.